 This is the number of the column where your result is.
 In Excel and Google Sheets, columns are identified by letters, but in this case, that letter is translated into a number where A is 1, B is 2, and so on.

 This is the easiest parameter, as you only have two options: TRUE or FALSE.
-The latter is the default, and it means the platform will search for an exact match of the search_key you entered.
+On Google Sheets, the latter is the default, and it means the platform will search for an exact match of the search_key you entered.
 If you use TRUE, the platform will also deliver results from similar search_keys.
 This comes in handy when you have an address book where there might be several entries per person and there’s a chance some of them may be spelled differently, say “Jayne Smith” or “Jane Smit”.

 - Pro tip: All parameters in brackets are optional.
 This means that you can leave these fields blank and the function will still pull up results.